shirhatti/ThrottlePrototype/Throttling APIs.md

 Users will interact with this component in order to obtain decisions for rate limiting, i.e. self replenishing resources.
 Non self-replenishing resources are deemed out of scope since they are better represented by the use of Semaphores (though waiting on more than one resource may be necessary in addition to `Semaphore` or `SemaphoreSlim`).
 This component encompasses the TryAcquire/AcquireAsync mechanics (i.e. check vs wait behaviours) and accounting method (fixed window, sliding window).
 This API should allow for a simple implementation that keeps an internal count of the underlying resource but also allow the use of an external resource count storage.

+To keep the complexity low in this component, for bucketized policies (for example, rate limit by IP), each bucket will be represented by one limiter.
+The complexity of how bucketing is computed for a request will live in the policy component.

 ### Implementation Layer

 Core Layer.
 Both this abstraction and some default implementations will be shipped in the BCL.